 |Mobile||+61 4 2786 2084|

 Associate Professor John Finnie holds an affiliate academic position in the Discipline of Anatomy and Pathology at the Adelaide Medical School.
-He is a veterinary anatomical pathologist with experience in diagnostic and investigative pathology, including gross and histopathology, ultrastructural pathology, immunohistochemistry, and toxicological, comparative and laboratory animal pathology.
+He is a veterinary anatomical pathologist, with experience in gross and histopathology, ultrastructural pathology, immunohistochemistry, and toxicological, comparative, and laboratory animal pathology.

 The information in this directory is provided to support the academic, administrative and business activities of the University of Adelaide.
 To facilitate these activities, entries in the University Phone Directory are not limited to University employees.
 The use of information provided here for any other purpose, including the sending of unsolicited commercial material via email or any other electronic format, is strictly prohibited.
 The University reserves the right to recover all costs incurred in the event of breach of this policy.

 To link to this page, please use the following URL: https://www.adelaide.edu.au/directory/john.finnie